-What are the powers of the police when faced with a dangerous criminal?
+Study the law of negligence, homicide and property offences.
 How do the courts decide who should be punished?
 How does the English legal system deal with offenders?
-If I am injured how do I get compensation?
-How does the law resolve relationship disputes in families?
-These and other questions about law will be addressed during the course.
-If you are interested in criminal and civil law you will learn about both and how the law is applied to real-life situations through various case studies.
+These and other questions about our law are asked during the course.
+If you are interested in criminal and civil law, this course could be for you.
+You will learn how the law is applied through various case studies.

 The course provides an introduction to law, a ’taster’ for study at degree level and will enable you to explore an exciting and challenging new subject.
 You will develop research, communication, presentation, decision making and critical thinking skills valued by universities and employers.
 There are two units studied in each year of the course.

 Students explore how civil disputes are resolved, both in the courts and by alternative means.
 They will examine precedent and its application in the law of negligence.

 Unit 2: Investigating Aspects of Criminal Law and the Legal System